 Corporate income tax – general information

-Taxable income – Resident companies are taxable on their worldwide income, including capital gains.
+Resident companies are taxable on their worldwide income, including capital gains.
 The taxable income is computed on the basis of the accounting profits and is adjusted for several items as described in the tax law.
+Revenues are divided into two sources – business activity and capital gains.

-A company can deduct expenses on Research and Development (R & D), including development of prototypes and pilot projects, demonstration, testing and validation of new or improved products, processes or services whose main purpose is to improve the technical Encoding Products.
-In 2018 the R&D relief is from 100% up to 150% of qualified expenses depending on the status of the company.
+Polish CIT act provides for special taxation regime encouraging investments into new technologies.
+Main tool is special R&D relief based on which taxpayer can additionally deduct expenses on Research and Development (R&D), including development of prototypes and pilot projects, demonstration, testing and validation of new or improved products, processes or services whose main purpose is to improve the technical Encoding Products.

 Foreign losses – Losses of foreign permanent establishment (calculated based on Polish tax rules) may be offset against domestic profits unless, on the basis of an applicable double tax treaty, the exemption method applies for double tax relief.